Melania Trump unveils 'Be Best' campaign

 But critics questioned whether her husband, President Donald Trump, followed her advice in his own online interactions.

-The president has previously come under fire for using Twitter to launch personal attacks on people and share inflammatory content.
+The president has previously come under fire for using Twitter to launch personal attacks on people.

+Critics say Mr Trump has also used social media to share inflammatory content.

 A new pledge